Die meiste Zeit

 Im September 1996 bin ich nach England umgezogen.
 Ich lebte in Oxford und arbeitete für 18 Monate am Rutherford Appleton Laboratory.
 Dass es inzwischen höchste Zeit geworden war, meine Heimatstadt Basel zu verlassen, hat sich während dieses Aufenthalts bestätigt.
 Ich verbrachte 18 wunderbare Monate, und Oxford und England habe ich in dieser Zeit in mein Herz geschlossen.

 Beginning of September 1996 it was time to leave home.
 I moved to Oxford and worked for 18 months at the Rutherford Appleton Laboratory.
 I had a wonderful time in Oxford and there is no doubt that my stay in England has made me appreciate deeply its people and country.
 Since March 1998 I have been living in Switzerland again, and after a short-term stay at the Paul Scherrer Institut, a Swiss national research laboratory, I now work for ABB first at Corporate Research, and since 2014 in research and development for high-voltage products in Zurich.
-Since 1st July 2020, my employer is called Hitachi ABB Power Grids.
+Since 1st July 2020, my employer is called Hitachi Energy.

 Meine Post-Doc-Zeit bestand aus Aufenthalten am Rutherford Appleton Laboratory bei Oxford (GB) und, ab März 1998, am Paul Scherrer Institut (Villigen, Schweiz).
 An beiden Orten widmete ich mich weiterhin der Physik der kondensierten Materie.
 Dabei interessierte ich mich besonders für die statischen und dynamischen Eigenschaften von ungewöhnlichen und niedrig-dimensionalen magnetischen Systemen und das Studium entsprechender Materialien mittels Neutronen- und Röntgenstreuung.
 Ich befasste mich u.A. mit elementaren Anregungen in alternierenden Spin-Ketten und -Leitern sowie den magnetischen Eigenschaften der Seltenen Erden.
 Die an diesen Materialien gemachten experimentellen Beobachtungen sind klare Manifestationen quantenmechanischer Vielteilchenprozesse, und das Verständnis ihrer mikroskopischen Ursachen und Zusammenhänge stellt derzeit eine grosse Herausforderung der Theoretischen Physik dar.

 Seit Februar 1999 arbeite ich bei ABB.
 Meine Tätigkeit begann zunächst im Forschungszentrum in Baden (Schweiz).
 Dort leite ich die Theoretical Physics Group und befasse mich mit unterschiedlichen Fragestellungen aus der Physik und der Informationstechnologie.
 Mein besonderes Interesse galt dabei neuen Konzepten der dezentralen Energieversorgung.
 Später entstanden in Zusammenarbeit mit dem IBM-Forschungszentrum Rüschlikon einite Arbeiten zur Molekulardynamik in Gleichspannungs-Isolationswerkstoffen.
 Seit Ende 2014 leite ich nun die Entwicklung im Bereich Control and Monitoring for High-Voltage Products in Zürich.
 Hier beschäftige ich mich insbesondere mit der Digitalisierung diverser Sensortechnologien und Datenverarbeitungsprozesse.
 Seit dem 1.
 Juli 2020 bin ich zusätzlich für Forschung und Entwicklung im Bereich Generatorschalter zuständig.
-Ausserdem heisst mein Arbeitgeber seither Hitachi ABB Power Grids.
+Ausserdem heisst mein Arbeitgeber seither Hitachi Energy.

 The picture above shows the first successful magnetic force microscope measurement of magnetic flux lines near the surface of a high-temperature superconductor.
 It has been taken towards the end of my thesis at the University of Basel, where I was involved with research on the interactions between magnetic flux lines and small magnetic particles, which are used as sensor tips of magnetic force microscopes.
 A detailed theoretical article on the subject (paper) as well as references to publications on the experiments can be found on the list below.